 - SPICE ratings of investee companies: SPICE1 stands for Society & Suppliers, People, Investors, Customers and Environment.
 This tool assesses the sustainability of corporate performance.
-It integrates the analysis of economic, governance, environmental, social and societal risks and opportunities into the commercial practices and product and service offerings of companies.
-The analysis takes into account 90 criteria from which a score between 1 and 5 per SPICE letter is obtained.
-These 5 ratings are weighted according to the most significant impacts on the company. - At the societal level: societal contribution of products and services.
-The assessment of the societal contribution2 combines the positive and negative societal contributions of products and services of a company.
-The methodology is based on the societal aspects of the 17 UN Sustainable Development Goals (SDGs) and their 169 targets.
-The methodology also includes macroeconomic and scientific data from public research institutions and independent organisations such as the Access to Care Foundation and the Access to Nutrition Initiative. - At the human resources level, two indicators relate to SDG 8 ('Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.') and SDGs 3, 4, 5, and 10 for the former: - The Happy@Work Environment rating3: The framework provides a comprehensive and objective assessment of the level of wellbeing at work, focusing on: objectives, autonomy, skills, labour relations, and equity. - The 'Good Jobs' rating4 is a metric that aims to assess, on a scale of 0 to 100, a company's overall ability to create sustainable and quality jobs for all, particularly in areas countries or regions where employment is relatively limited and therefore necessary for sustainable and inclusive development. - At the environmental level: the Net Environmental Contribution5 (NEC) indicator.
-The NEC is a metric that enables investors to measure to what extent a given business model is aligned or misaligned with the ecological transition and objectives for mitigating climate change.
-The score is calculated on a scale from -100%, for the
+It integrates the analysis of economic, governance, environmental, social, and societal risks and opportunities into the commercial practices and product and service offerings of companies.
+The analysis takes into account a selection of criteria from which a score between 1 and 5 per SPICE letter is obtained.
+These 5 ratings are weighted such that environmental issues make up 20% (SPICE rating E), social issues make up 40% (SPICE Ratings S, P, & C) and governance issues make up 20% (50% SPICE Rating I). - At the societal level: societal contribution of products and services.
+The assessment of the societal contribution combines the positive and negative societal contributions of products and services of a company.
+The methodology is based on the societal aspects of the 17 UN Sustainable Development Goals (SDGs) and their 169 targets. - At a human capital level: two indicators relate to SDG 8 (Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all) and one to SDGs 3, 4, 5 and 10: - The Happy@Work rating3: The analysis provides a comprehensive and objective assessment of the level of wellbeing at work. - The 'Good Jobs' rating is a metric that aims to assess, on a scale of 0 to 100, a company's overall ability to create sustainable and quality jobs for all, particularly in areas countries or regions where employment is relatively limited and therefore necessary for sustainable and inclusive development.